JordanBuring/Azure-Cloud-Soc/README.md

 ![VMAuthFailures](https://github.com/JordanBuring/Files/blob/main/VMAuthFailures.jpg)

-This map shows the location of many incoming brute force attacks failing to connect to the virtual machines.
+This map shows the location of many incoming brute force attacks failing to connect to the entire Cyber Range's virtual machines.
 You can see the location and IP address's of many bad actors.